 Here are a couple of videos; click to download & play.
 Trixie having fun with a frisbee (her favourite outside toy):

 And Trixie going crazy when she hears me whistling randomly:

-My father, David Goodger, used to post on here when Trixie first entered our family, but I'll now be taking over.
+My father, David Goodger, used to post on here when Trixie first entered our family, but I (Erika) will now be taking over.
 It's been quite a while since he's updated, huh?
 Well, here's a quick little update of what Trixie used to look like and what she looks like now: